spyder-ide/spyder-website/src/routes/blog/release-spyder-6.0.0/+page.md

 ## What's next

 Spyder 6.0 will continue to receive point release updates with bug fixes and minor improvements, but we're already working on the next big release for Spyder, 6.1!
-Closer to a major release than a typical minor release, it'll have many further major new features and enhancements, including:
+We currently are planning for it to be closer to a major release than a typical minor release, with a number of further new features and enhancements building directly on the groundwork introduced in Spyder 6.0.
+Our plans and the specific features are likely to evolve as we get closer to release, so stay tuned to this blog and [@Spyder_IDE on Twitter/X](https://x.com/Spyder_IDE) for updates.
+However, some of the biggest new features we hope to bring you include:

-- Huge improvements to the remote development platform first introduced in 6.0, including the ability to easily open, manage and run remote files just as if you were working locally.
+- Major improvements to the remote development platform first introduced in 6.0, including the ability to easily open, manage and run remote files just as if you were working locally.
-- A new built-in package and environment manager that'll let you create Conda environments (automatically linked to projects) and install packages right from the Spyder graphical interface, leveraging our existing Conda-based installers—no more needing to install your own Python, use a separate application or the command line to create environments and install packages, or remember to activate the right environment before installing or running.
+- A new built-in package and environment manager that'll let you create Conda environments (automatically linked to projects) and install packages right from the Spyder graphical interface, leveraging our existing Conda-based installers.
-- A graphical Spyder plugin browser, allowing you to find, install and manage plugins with one click in standalone-installed Spyder.
+- A graphical Spyder plugin browser, allowing you to find, install and manage external plugins with one click in a standalone-installed Spyder.
-- Many other improvements to the Editor, Console, Variable Explorer, Find page, completion, Run architecture, theming and more!

 Want to start using Spyder 6 right now?
 The easiest way is by downloading our own installers for Windows, macOS and Linux [from our website](/download).